simshadows/cheatsheets/drafts/haskell.md

 data Tree a = NullNode | Node a (Tree a) (Tree a)
 ```

-*I don't think I need to explain what you can do with this data structure.
+*I don't think I need to explain the binary search tree.
 I will assume you've already covered it in other programming languages.
 If you're interested, just check out [the LYAHFGG chapter](http://learnyouahaskell.com/making-our-own-types-and-typeclasses#recursive-data-structures).*

 ### 6.11) Example #10: `String`